dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build and run the sample for ARM32

-You can build and run the sample for [ARM32 and Raspberry Pi](dotnet-docker-arm32.md), with [instructions provided separately](dotnet-docker-arm32.md).
+You can build and run the sample for [ARM32 and Raspberry Pi](dotnet-docker-arm32.md) with [Build .NET Core Applications for Raspberry Pi with Docker](dotnet-docker-arm32.md) instructions.

 ## Run Image on Another Device